 • Applications close 12 August 2026 23:59 BST (UK time)

-• Notification of decision sent to applicants: from October 2026
+• Notification of decision sent to applicants: from October until november 2026

 Eligible individuals and organisations, including: